openmm/openmmforcefields/README.md

 To do this, it is necessary to specify one or more [`openforcefield.topology.Molecule`](https://open-forcefield-toolkit.readthedocs.io/en/latest/api/generated/openforcefield.topology.Molecule.html#openforcefield.topology.Molecule) objects which can easily be created from many different representations of small molecules, including SMILES strings and common molecule storage formats.
 There are many ways to create an [openforcefield `Molecule` object](https://open-forcefield-toolkit.readthedocs.io/en/latest/api/generated/openforcefield.topology.Molecule.html#openforcefield.topology.Molecule) from various file formats as well---see the [API docs](https://open-forcefield-toolkit.readthedocs.io/en/latest/api/generated/openforcefield.topology.Molecule.html#openforcefield.topology.Molecule) for more details.

+### Partial charges for small molecules

+If the provided molecule(s) contain nonzero (user-specified) partial charges, they will be used.
-The `openforcefield` toolkit charging method [`Molecule.compute_partial_charges_am1bcc`](https://open-forcefield-toolkit.readthedocs.io/en/latest/api/generated/openforcefield.topology.Molecule.html#openforcefield.topology.Molecule.compute_partial_charges_am1bcc) is used to assign partial charges.
+If they do _not_ contain partial charges, the `openforcefield` toolkit charging method [`Molecule.compute_partial_charges_am1bcc`](https://open-forcefield-toolkit.readthedocs.io/en/latest/api/generated/openforcefield.topology.Molecule.html#openforcefield.topology.Molecule.compute_partial_charges_am1bcc) is used to assign partial charges.
 The [canonical AM1-BCC charging method](https://docs.eyesopen.com/toolkits/cookbook/python/modeling/am1-bcc.html) is used to assign ELF10 charges if the OpenEye Toolkit is available.
 If not, [Antechamber](http://ambermd.org/antechamber/) from the [AmberTools](http://ambermd.org/AmberTools.php) distribution (which uses the `sqm` semiempirical quantum chemical package) is used to assign AM1-BCC charges (`antechamber -c bcc`).

 *Note:* The `Molecule` object must have the all protons and stereochemistry explicitly specified, and must match the exact protonation and tautomeric state of the molecule that will be found in your OpenMM `Topology` object.
 The atom ordering need not be the same.

+*Note:* The first time a `Molecule` is specified, added, or cached, if it lacks partial charges, the automatically generated charges will be cached and reused; if it contains user-specified partial charges, those charges will be used and cached.
+Adding the molecule again with a different set of charges will have no effect on changing which charges are assigned.

 ### Caching